 - Income statements or payment summaries

-- Statements from your bank and other financial institution showing the interest earned
+- Documentation from your bank and any other financial institutions that you deal with, indicating the amount of interest you have earned

 - Dividend statements

 - Detailed accounts summaries from several managed investment funds

 - Invoices or receipts for the acquisition and sale of certain pieces of machinery or property

 - Receipts or invoices for expense claims and repairs